everactive/network-manager/docs/routing-tables.md

 created for this reason will do.
 It can be either a DHCP client, ip command or route command.

+It is important to understand that NetworkManager changes the routing table whenever it creates a new connection.

 Routing table acts as a junction and is there to show where the different network subnets will be routed to.
 An example of a routing table is shown below.

 ```
-$ route
+$ ip route
-Kernel IP routing table
-Destination     Gateway         Genmask         Flags Metric Ref    Use Iface
-default         netgear.aircard 0.0.0.0         UG    600    0        0 wlp3s0
-10.0.1.0        *               255.255.255.0   U     0      0        0 lxcbr0
-10.42.0.0       *               255.255.255.0   U     100    0        0 enp0s25
-link-local      *               255.255.0.0     U     1000   0        0 docker0
-172.17.0.0      *               255.255.0.0     U     0      0        0 docker0
-192.168.1.0     *               255.255.255.0   U     600    0        0 wlp3s0
-192.168.122.0   *               255.255.255.0   U     0      0        0 virbr0
+default via 10.0.0.1 dev wlp3s0  proto static  metric 600
+10.0.0.0/24 dev wlp3s0  proto kernel  scope link  src 10.0.0.73  metric 600
+10.0.1.0/24 dev lxcbr0  proto kernel  scope link  src 10.0.1.1
+169.254.0.0/16 dev docker0  scope link  metric 1000 linkdown
+172.17.0.0/16 dev docker0  proto kernel  scope link  src 172.17.0.1 linkdown
+192.168.122.0/24 dev virbr0  proto kernel  scope link  src 192.168.122.1 linkdown
 ```

-The packets going to &lt;Destination&gt; are pushed through the &lt;Gateway&gt;.
-The '*' for the &lt;Gateway&gt; means that the destination network is directly connected.

-In the example above by default all packets are routed through "netgear.aircard" which is the locally resolved hostname (192.168.1.1) for a router.
-On the other hand the packets directed to addresses falling under 10.0.1.0 and following will not.
+The first column is the &lt;Destination&gt; subnet with the "default" being a wildcard for everything else.
+The "via" fragment points to the &lt;Gateway&gt;
+however when it is missing it indicates that that network is connected directly and instead it describes a source address.

 The &lt;Metric&gt; column translates to the number of hops required to reach the destination and is used to determine which route shall be preferred when there are more than one route available for a specific destination.
 Since it reassembles the concept of distance the lower it's value is the better.

-The &lt;Metric&gt; value can be set manually but for the defaults the following rules applies:
+The &lt;Metric&gt; value can be set manually however when NetworkManager creates connection the following defaults are applied:

-* The Ethernet is preferred over WiFi
+* Ethernet is preferred over WiFi
 * WiFi is preferred over WWAN

 # Editing the Routing Tables